Michael Kutza: Chicago International Film Festival

+In 1964, at age 22, Michael Kutza founded the Chicago International Film Festival.
+Kutza's mentor Irv Kupcinet put him in touch with Chicago silent film actress Colleen Moore, with whom Kutza became closely acquainted.
+Moore offered Kutza her support and helped co-found the festival.

-In 1964, at the age of 22, Michael Kutza founded the Chicago International Film Festival, subsequently serving as its artistic director until 2016.
-Starting in 2017, he now acts as the president and CEO of Cinema/Chicago, the Festival's parent organization.
+Kutza served as the festival's artistic director until 2016.
+In 2017, Kutza became the president and CEO of Cinema/Chicago, the Festival's parent organization.

 Through its early years, Kutza personally screened and selected the films that would be shown at the Festival.
 It was during this period, in 1967, that Kutza viewed and selected for its world-premiere I Call First, the first film of director Martin Scorsese, which would later be expanded and rereleased as Who's That Knocking at My Door.
 Kutza has been an outspoken proponent of foreign-language films.

 Honors

 Kutza has received a number of honors for his cultural achievements.
-Among them, in 1972, Kutza received the Silver Lion Award at the Venice Film Festival, and in 1978, the Chicago Sun-Times' "Exceptional Contribution to Chicago" award.
+Among them, in 1972, Kutza received the Silver Lion Award at the Venice Film Festival, and in 1978, the Chicago Sun-Times "Exceptional Contribution to Chicago" award.
 In 1985, Jack Lang, then the French Minister of Culture, bestowed the Chevalier de L'ordre des Arts et des Lettres upon him during the Cannes Film Festival for his work in promoting fine arts.